chaolinhan/MSc_Project/Meeting/meeting3.md

 Goal: find the most efficient kernels under a given schedule.

-The efficiency can be measure by
+Give a target threshold eps_t, the efficiency can be measure by

-1. Number of required sample
+1. Number of required sample to reach eps_t
-2. Acceptance rates and effective sampling size
+2. Acceptance rates and effective sampling size in each generations

 Relayed paper: